-Although Twitter Space audio recording has it's own transcription, but it is sometimes incorrectly recognizing wrong languages.
+Although Twitter Space audio recording has it's own transcription, it is sometimes incorrectly recognizing wrong languages.
 For example, English content are producing Chinese transcription (not translation), and not even the English transcription make sense.

 Let's see how we can get a correct transcription using Azure.